 Prepare your resume

-Your resume should clearly reflect your experience, skills, and work history.
+Your resume should clearly and accurately reflect your experience, skills, and work history.
 Even small inconsistencies may unintentionally impact your application.

 Include your exact work history